a man and a woman ride a mattress like a flying carpet. the mattress off-gasses toxins behind it as it flies.

 Dangerous materials within a mattress

-Being exposed to fiberglass can be horrendous for the respiratory system.
-According to the Washington State Department of health, “High levels of exposure to airborne fiberglass may aggravate existing asthma or bronchitis-like conditions”.1 I understand that fiberglass within a mattress is not necessarily airborne, but I was definitely not going to take the risk.
+Exposure to fiberglass can be hazardous to the respiratory system.
+According to the Washington State Department of Health, “High levels of exposure to airborne fiberglass may aggravate existing asthma or bronchitis-like conditions.”1 I understand that fiberglass within a mattress is not necessarily airborne, but I was definitely not going to take the risk.

-Off-gassing of chemicals is, unfortunately, a normal thing for brand-new furniture, bedding, and mattresses, and is definitely not asthma-friendly for some.
+Off-gassing of chemicals is, unfortunately, a normal thing for brand-new furniture, bedding, and mattresses.
+However, it is definitely not asthma-friendly for some.
 This is something that both my partner and I need to be mindful of.
 Strong chemical smells give me terrible migraines.
 His asthma is well-managed, but a chemical smell could still cause him to experience an asthma flare-up or attack.

 Asthma-friendly mattress certifications to look for

-I felt quite stupid for not considering my partner’s asthma and allergies when I first started my search for a mattress.
-Luckily, there are certain certifications you can look for when purchasing a new mattress.
-Here are the certifications to keep an eye out for:
+I felt quite stupid for not considering my partner’s asthma and allergies when I first started my search for a new bed.
+Luckily, there are certain certifications you can look for when purchasing a new asthma-friendly mattress.
+Keep an eye out for these labels:

-• CertiPur-US® - ensures that foam in a mattress does not contain compounds such as ozone depleters, flame retardants, mercury, lead, other heavy metals, formaldehyde, and has low VOC (volatile organic compound emissions).2
+• CertiPur-US®: Ensures that foam in a mattress does not contain compounds such as ozone depleters, flame retardants, mercury, lead, other heavy metals, or formaldehyde.
+It also guarantees low VOC (volatile organic compound) emissions.2

-• STANDARD 100 by OEKO-TEX® - According to their website, seeing this label on a mattress means, “Every component of this article, i.e. every thread, button, and other accessories, has been tested for harmful substances and that the article, therefore, is harmless in human ecological terms”.3
+• STANDARD 100 by OEKO-TEX®: According to their website, seeing this label on a mattress means, “Every component of this article, i.e., every thread, button, and other accessories, has been tested for harmful substances.”3

-• GREENGUARD Gold Certified® - Their websites states that their certification “helps manufacturers create--and helps buyers identify--interior products and materials that have low chemical emissions, improving the quality of the air in which the products are used”.4
+• GREENGUARD Gold Certified®: Their website states that their certification “helps manufacturers create—and helps buyers identify—interior products and materials that have low chemical emissions, improving the quality of the air in which the products are used.”4

 Finding an asthma-friendly mattress

-Continuing my search, I kept my eyes open for these certifications.
-As I had predicted, mattresses that had these certifications were more on the pricey side and definitely outside our budget.
-These mattresses seemed to be of high quality and made from organic cotton and non-toxic foams.
+Continuing my search, I kept an eye out for these certifications.
+As I had predicted, the mattresses that had these certifications were more expensive and definitely outside our budget.
+These mattresses appeared to be of high quality and were often made from organic cotton and non-toxic foams.

-We finally found a mattress that fit our requirements and our budget.
-We landed on an 11” foam mattress that has the CertiPur-US certification.
+We finally found an asthma-friendly mattress that fit our requirements and our budget.
+We landed on an 11-inch foam mattress certified by CertiPUR-US.
 The total is $350, with free 2-day shipping, and we can return it within 100 days if it doesn’t work for us.
 The mattress has a nearly perfect 5-star review.
 None of the comments mentioned terrible smells or hazardous materials.

-If you have allergic asthma, it might be in your best interest to always read the reviews of a product!
-Many furniture items, bedding, mattresses, and plastic products are made with toxic compounds that can off-gas once inside your home.
+If you have asthma, it is in your best interest to always read product reviews!
+Many furniture items, bedding, mattresses, and plastic products contain toxic compounds that can off-gas once inside your home.
 Additionally, a new mattress, bedding, or household item can contain hazardous materials, such as fiberglass.

-Mattresses can be expensive, but it is certainly worth it for your health.
-Many mattress companies actually let you finance a mattress, for a monthly fee of only $30/month.
+A high-quality, asthma-friendly mattress can be expensive, but it is certainly worth it for your health.
+Many mattress companies actually let you finance a mattress for a monthly fee of only $30/month.
 If cost is an issue for you, this is an option you may have.

 What has your experience been with purchasing an asthma-friendly mattress?
 Share in the comments below!